James Olson, MAPT, MTC

 My time as a patient in the sports and rehab world lead me to pursue a Bachelors Degree in Exercise Science followed by my current Doctor of Physical Therapy Degree through the University of Mary in Bismarck, ND.
 Though pain and injuries were not the bill of health I would have asked for, they are the reason I am a PT and I absolutely love what I do.

 As a Doctor of Physical Therapy who specializes in manual therapy, I get to help restore the normal function of the human body, decrease pain, and improve quality of life.
-Physical Therapy, both as a professional and a patient is fantastic experience to be a part of!
+Physical Therapy, both as a professional and a patient is a fantastic experience to be a part of!

 Even better than being a PT is being a husband to my lovely wife Julia, and a Dad to our son Micah and daughter Liza.
 We enjoy going for walks, biking, and spending time in community with our friends and neighbors.
 And (of course!) we love what classic Alexandrian's love - spending time on the area lakes swimming, boating, and fishing.